OpenAstronomy/openastronomy.github.io/_projects/README.md

 the [template file](./_template.md) according to your idea, save it under `_projects/YYYY/sub-org/` with a meaningful filename and do a Pull-request.

-## What to I need to have an idea?
+## What do I need to have an idea?

 You are here, so that's the first step!